ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

-# Use `Token` web component in the Smart Store application
+# Use the `Token` web component in the Smart Store application
-Now that you've implemented the Token or both the Token and Tokenizer web components, it's time to put them in action!
+Now that you've implemented the Token or both the Token and Tokenizer web components, it's time to put them into action!

 <br>

 ## 1. Мake components consumable via `NPM`

-The project has a `package.json` and it is prepared to be published to NPM and in productive scenario this is exactly what you would do.
+The project has a `package.json` and it is prepared to be published to NPM in a productive scenario, this is exactly what you would do.
-However, for the purpose of the hands-on we will simulate as if the components were published on NPM with the usage of `npm link`.
+However, for the hands-on, we will simulate as if the components were published on NPM with the usage of `npm link`.

 Run the following command in the project's root: